 Quickly the message of revolution spread to the rest of Greece.

-Greeks with the slogan “Freedom or Death” revolted against their ruler and began a brave struggle for freedom Historian Nikolaos Papadopoulos had described the liberation of the city as follows:
+Greeks with the slogan “Freedom or Death” revolted against their ruler and began a brave struggle for freedom.
+Historian Nikolaos Papadopoulos described the liberation of the city as follows:

 “It was dusk when approximately 200 warriors arrived at Kalavryta and started the battle for the liberation of the town.
 Soon the battle spread out as the rebels took over the Turkish officials’ towers, making the town their own.
 This was the first victorious battle and Kalavryta was the first free Greek city.”

 “In the years of Turkish rule, Kalavryta was the largest city in the Morea and numbered 40,000 residents.
 The Turks stayed around the current monastery of Agia Aikaterini, where they had built two mosques.”